CHAPTER 11: COMMONLY USED QUIESCENT QIGONG TECHNIQUES

 Breathing: The main technique is natural breathing.
 Advanced practitioners may use deep, long breathing, and breathing with intention.

 Focus: The main technique is to focus on external scenery, with eyes looking afar and the body comfortable.
-Alternatively, the focus can be at the abdominal dan tian.
+Alternatively, the focus can be at the abdominal dan tian, or energy field.

 Method: After adopting a suitable posture, first loosen the body.
 Eliminate agitated emotions.
 Please see the technique described in the “Art of Being Relaxed and Entering Silence” above.